Last Updated on

 In 1,500 BC, the Scythians, who are nomads indigenous to Central Asia, imported cannabis seeds and started to grow cannabis themselves.
 They mainly used hemp for the fabrication of cloth since recreational use was unfamiliar to them at first, although it became more popular as time went on.

 The next nation to come in contact with marijuana was Persia in 600 BC.
 A religious text originating from Persia refers to cannabis, which the Persians called ‘bhang’, as ‘the good narcotic’.
 This point in history marked the beginning of the unstoppable spread of cannabis.
-From this moment on, cannabis cultivation would go on to spread across the whole globe, with the rest basically being history.
+From this moment on, cannabis growing would go on to spread across the whole globe, with the rest basically being history.

 During the same period in time, ropes made of hemp started to appear in Southern Russia, indicating the expansion of cannabis towards Europe.
 The next advancement was made by the Scythians, who introduced the population of northern Europe to hemp.
 Quickly, the use of the hemp plant proliferated across all of northern Europe, as the Europeans began to grow and process hemp.

-The usage of cannabis by the Scythians was documented by the Greek writer and geographer Herodotus in his life’s work called ‘The Histories’.
+The usage of the use of cannabis by the Scythians was documented by the Greek writer and geographer Herodotus in his life’s work called ‘The Histories’.
 He describes the rituals they were partaking in, some of which involved leaving cannabis as offerings in tombs as well as the usage of marijuana in a recreational manner.
 The book dates back to between 500 BC and 425 BC, which makes it the oldest written report of marijuana being used solely for the purpose of inducing a high in a recreational fashion.

 While it is safe to assume that the Greek cultivated cannabis since the time they fought against the Persians, the earliest documented evidence of the presence of cannabis in Greece is a hemp rope, which was declared to be only about 1,800 years old.